microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/hyperlinkorpicturecolumn.md

 ---
 author: swapnil1993
-ms.author: swapnil1993
-title: HyperlinkOrPictureColumn
+title: "hyperlinkOrPictureColumn resource type"
 description: "The hyperlinkOrPictureColumn resource indicates that the column contains URL data which can be an achortag or an image that serves as a hyperlink."
 localization_priority: Normal
 doc_type: resourcePageType
 ms.prod: "sharepoint"
 ---
-# HyperlinkOrPictureColumn resource type
+# hyperlinkOrPictureColumn resource type

 Namespace: microsoft.graph